1 Introduction

 4.1.2 Melanippe, wife of Itonus

-In 1391 BC, Itonus married Melanippe, daughter of Aeolus, from Arne, located on the Curius River, about 60 km west-northwest of Itonus.
+In 1391 BC, Itonus married Melanippe, daughter of Aeolus, from Arne, near the Curius River, about 60 km west-northwest of Itonus.
 [21]

 In 1390 BC, a massive tsunami struck the coastal town of the Pelasgians in Thessaly, washing away Halus, located on the shores of the Pagasetic Gulf.
 [22]